This page is also available in: Deutsch (German)

 If you want a summary of some of the findings from the book, then read my blog post 10 tips for smarter children.

-Otherwise you can buy this book on Amazon and read it yourself. 😊
+Otherwise you can buy this book on Amazon and read it!
+You will love it! 😊

 Wie Kinder zeigen, was sie brauchen